diprefranco/random-me/README.md

 ### Personal Link Resources
 Inside the `src/app/services` there are some services with personal link resources.
 Be sure to put your owns there.

-## Version Information
-This project was built with [Angular CLI](https://github.com/angular/angular-cli) version 19.0.7.

 ## Acknowledgments
 I want to thank the photographers for the amazing photos you are seeing.